Bethsaida: Fifth Crusade (1217)

-During the Fifth Crusade, the wery large Christian army gathered by King Andrew II of Hungary forced Sultan Al-Adil I to abandon Beisan on 10 November 1217.
+During the Fifth Crusade, the very large Christian army gathered by King Andrew II of Hungary forced Sultan Al-Adil I to abandon Beisan on 10 November 1217.
 It then continued marching, crossed the River Jordan, pillaged, crossed it back again, and the crusaders took time to visit the holy Christian sites along the Sea of Galilee, including what Oliver of Paderborn called Bethsaida, which he described as a small casale (a village or hamlet), without offering any further details about its location.